elysiajs/documentation/docs/concept/route.md

 ## Path Parameters
 Path parameters can retrieve data from URL.

-For example, getting a user id from path like many social media is when you need a path parameters.
+For example, getting a user id from path like many social media is when you may need path parameters.

 ```typescript
 new Elysia()